luciusmagn/lambdas-and-logos/book.typ

 }
 ```

-Using functions with descriptive names make your code more readable.
-The big idea is that we build up
+Using functions with descriptive names makes your code more readable.
+The key idea is that we build up
 abstractions.
-These abstractions represent new actions that we can use to write program in a more
+These abstractions represent new actions that we can use to program in a more
 descriptive manner, without having to worry about its implementation detail at every step of the way.

 Let's take a slight theoretical detour by channeling our inner Dijkstra.#footnote[
     He was a real one, no one could talk shit about programming languages (and programmers)
     quite like he did
 ] Unfortunately, I am unable to find this text, and so I am paraphrasing from memory, but Dijkstra
-essentially says that:
+essentially said that:

 - Programs are processes composed of actions